Who should attend

 - Identify errors in data collection/CP measurements including contact resistance errors, voltage drop errors, and reference electrode errors where the technologist is employed

-- Determine ideal current distribution for a CP system taking into account the factors affecting current distribution
+- Determine ideal current distribution for a CP system based on different the affecting factors

-- Perform advanced cathodic protection testing using correct measurement techniques to monitor CP system performance, accurately interpret the data collected to ensure optimum CP system performance and determine the correction action to the system if necessary
+- Apply advanced cathodic protection testing using correct measurement techniques to monitor CP system performance, accurately interpret the data collected to ensure optimum CP system performance

-- Conduct and document interference tests to determine if interference exists, and identify the source of the interference and implement a method of control to mitigate the effects of stray current
+- Conduct and document interference tests to determine if DC or AC interference exists, identify the source and implement a method of control to mitigate the effects of stray current

-- Design and install simplistic forms of galvanic and impressed current cathodic protection facilities and preform the necessary mathematical calculations
+- Design and install simplistic forms of galvanic and impressed current cathodic protection facilities and perform the necessary mathematical calculations

-A strong algebra background, with thorough understanding of unit conversions and scientific notation, is required as a minimum mathematics prerequisite.
+A strong algebra and geometry background, with thorough understanding of unit conversions and scientific notation, is required as a minimum mathematics prerequisite.

 Visit NACE International Institute for individual certification requirements.
 Requirements are specific to each certification and may include a combination of exams, application, course completion, work experience and proof of educational achievements.